degree in Psychology which requires the successful completion of twelve courses in Psychology.

 Laboratory Methods - Psychology 200

 This course will provide students with a basic understanding of methods in Psychology through actual performance of experiments.
 Introduction to Statistical Inference (QTM 100) is a prerequisite and therefore must be taken prior to this course.
 We recommend that students take the sequence in Statistics and Laboratory Methods no later than their junior year in order to maximize the value they obtain from other Psychology courses.
-PSYC 200 must be completed by the end of first semester senior year; this course may not be taken in the semester the student plans to graduate.
+PSYC 200 must be completed by the end of the junior year; this course may not be taken in the senior year.

 Three Breadth Courses